maartaud/frontpy/README.md

 conda create -n your_environment_name python=3.9.15 gdal=3.3.3 poppler=21.09 -c conda-forge
 ```

 Replace *your_environment_name* with your desired name for the environment.
 The conda will create an isolated environment with Python 3.9.15 and the gdal and poppler libraries, which are necessary for the functionality of FrontPy.
-This will ensure that FrontPy will run smoothly.
+Now, FrontPy will probably run smoothly without any errors.

 ### Step 2: Activate your new Conda environment

-Once the environment is created, activate it with the following command:
+Once the environment is created, activate it using the command:

 ```bash
 conda activate your_environment_name